 This is not about me trying to force a political candidate on you, ...
 This is just business and the way business works.

-- Gary E. Holdren, CEO, Huron Consulting Group, Inc.1

-1 See The Wall Street Journal, August 7, 2008, p.
-A4.
+Gary E. Holdren, CEO, Huron Consulting Group, Inc. (email correspondence as reported in the Wall Street Journal, August 7, 2008, p.
+A4)